Bamboo-Forest-Rain/SEPTA-Debunched-App/notes/model-workflow.md

 - **Prediction making**
   - Use the serialized data to produce a json containing production results
+  - Return results in an array of "TRUE" and "FALSE"
+  - For example:
+    [FALSE, FALSE, FALSE, TRUE, TRUE, TRUE, FALSE, FALSE, FALSE]

   - Tools: Google Cloud Functions

 ### How to engineer data